 There are many other items that should be recycled or disposed of in a correct manner.
 These include:

 Oil: Old car oil can’t just be thrown down the basin as it will contaminate the water supply.
 For safe disposal of old oil, contact the Rose Foundation.

 Light Bulbs: These are another difficult item to recycle because they are so fragile and are made of several different materials.
 Luckily, shopping centres have bins for these, too.
-If you can’t find a bin head on over to a Woolworths, which usually has these bins.
+If you can’t find a bin, head on over to your local Woolworths.

-Electronics: These are also difficult to recycle due to the many parts, including batteries.
-Most shopping centres also have electronic disposal bins or you can head on over to Jackson’s Real Food Market where you can recycle your old cell phones.
+Electronics: These are difficult to recycle due to the many parts, including batteries.
+Most shopping centres have electronic disposal bins or you can head on over to Jackson’s Real Food Market, where you can recycle your old cell phones.